Mário Carrascalão: East Timorese independence

 Mário Viegas Carrascalão emerged as a key political figure in East Timor's transition from Indonesian occupation to full independence.
 He served as the Speaker of the National Council within the transitional government, as well as the Vice President of the National Council of Timorese Resistance.

 In 2000, Carrascalão founded the new Social Democratic Party (SDP) and became the fledgling party's leader.
 He entered government after East Timor's full independence in 2002.

 On March 5, 2009, Prime Minister Xanana Gusmão appointed Carrascalão as deputy prime minister of management and state administration within the IV Constitutional Government as part of a cabinet reshuffle.
 Carrascalão's Social Democratic Party (SDP), which he headed, was a member of Gusmão's governing coalition.
 The partnership between Prime Minister Gusmão and Deputy Prime Minister Carrascalão lasted until September 8, 2009, when Carrascalão resigned as deputy prime minister.
 In his resignation letter to Gusmão, Carrascalão lambasted the coalition government for failing to purchase construction supplies from a supplier he had recommended.
 Gusmão's government retorted that Carrascalão's preferred company would not have been able to fulfill the order and asked Carrascalão to retract his accusation.
 Carrascalão refused, writing, "At the age of 73, this is the first time anyone has ever called me stupid or a liar...My response is to resign from my position of deputy prime minister."

 He published an autobiography, "Timor – Before the Future", in 2006.

 President Taur Matan Ruak awarded the Collar of the Order of Timor-Leste, the nation's highest honor, in recognition of his service on May 18, 2017.

+Death

-Carrascalão died the following day at the Hospital Nacional Guido Valadares in Dili, East Timor, on May 19, 2017, at the age of 80.
+Carrascalão died a day later at the Hospital Nacional Guido Valadares in Dili, East Timor, on May 19, 2017, a week after his 80th birthday.
 His death was believed to be caused by a heart attack he suffered while driving alone through the Farol neighborhood of Dili.
 His car struck a pole and the sidewalk.
 He was taken to Hospital Nacional Guido Valadares where he died.